davidrhoden/thestacks/pages/contact.md

 ---
 layout: layouts/contact.njk
-title: Send a message to The Stacks
+title: Join The Stacks mailing list
 eleventyNavigation:
-  key: Contact
+  key: Contact/Mailing List
   order: 6
-navtitle: Contact
+navtitle: Contact/Mailing List
 section: contact
 date: 2018-01-01
 permalink: /contact/index.html
 ---
-Say anything you want.
-Ask us to play your baby shower, tell us what size t-shirts you think we should make, suggest songs for us to cover that we haven't already thought of.

-We will add your email to our mailing list, if you provide it here, unless you tell us not to.
+Get mail from the Stacks.
+E-mail anyway.
 We never sell or share the list and you can always click a link to unsubscribe.

+ <h1>Join The Stacks mailing list</h1>
+{% include "components/buttondown.njk" %}

+If you just want to contact us about something, send an email to david@davidrhoden.com.